antimodular/axis-camera-computervision/Motion-detection/README.md

 ## Setup the camera

+Enable SSH on your camera by navigating to **System -> plain config -> network -> enable ssh** via the camera's web interface.
+Ensure to scroll all the wat down and click on the **save button**.

+If you have not down yet install docker on your computer get it from here: https://docs.docker.com/desktop/mac/install/ You can verify that it works executing `docker -v` which shoudl return something like `Docker version 20.10.14, build a224086`

+### Check if camera is docker enabled.
+Models that do not work are:
+- M3115-LVE
+- P3245-LVE`
 Make sure that the camera has docker installed: https://github.com/AxisCommunications/docker-acap

 ### Disable TLS and enable SD card for docker: